Once you’ve made a complaint there are several possible outcomes.

 How will my complaint be resolved?

-For more serious complaints, where disciplinary action or even criminal proceedings could be involved, a DPS investigator will handle your complaint.
-They will keep you informed as the investigation progresses, with an update at least every 28 days.
+DPS (Directorate of Professional Standards) Investigation – for more serious complaints, where disciplinary action or even criminal proceedings could be involved, a DPS investigator will handle your complaint.
+They'll keep you informed as the investigation progresses, with an update at least every 28 days.

 Why might my complaint not be investigated?